TaniaD13/handbook/qa.md

 Process and tools that we use to Quality Assurance test projects.

 ## Validation
-Most pages on the World Wide Web are written in computer languages (such as HTML) that allow Web authors to structure text, add multimedia content, and specify what appearance, or style, the result should have.

-As for every language, these have their own grammar, vocabulary and syntax, and every document written with these computer languages are supposed to follow these rules.
-The (X)HTML languages, for all versions up to XHTML 1.1, are using machine-readable grammars called DTDs, a mechanism inherited from SGML.
+Most webpages are written in languages (such as HTML) that allow contributors to structure text, add multimedia content, and specify the style or appearance of a website.
+As with every language, these have their own grammar, vocabulary and syntax, and every document written with these computer languages are supposed to follow these rules.
+These machine-readable grammars are called "Document Type Definition" or DTDs.

-However, Just as texts in a natural language can include spelling or grammar errors, documents using Markup languages may (for various reasons) not be following these rules.
+However, just as texts in a natural language can include spelling or grammar errors, documents using Markup languages may also have errors.
 The process of verifying whether a document actually follows the rules for the language(s) it uses is called validation, and the tool used for that is a validator.
 A document that passes this process with success is called valid.

-With these concepts in mind, we can define "markup validation" as the process of checking a Web document against the grammar (generally a DTD) it claims to be using.
+We can define "markup validation" as the process of checking a web document against the grammar it uses.

 We use the [W3C HTML Validation](https://validator.w3.org) tool to validate our HTML and [W3C Link Checker](https://validator.w3.org/checklink) to check all links and anchors in a webpage.